Rayablepy/IMDBert/README.md

 ```

 DistilBERT-base-uncased fine-tuned on IMDB with a 2-class classification head.
-Inputs are truncated/padded to 256 tokens.
+Inputs are truncated to 256 tokens.